fac24/week1-Joe-Minju-Petra-Peter/REPORT.md

 # 🧠 Project scope:

 - As a team we all worked collaboratively together to complete the core requirements for a user. 🙌
+- As an extra stretch goal in the future we could address an edit functionality option after message being submitted in the thread.
 - Section to be completed..........

 # Recommendations and conclusions: